 - Cover and refrigerate until ready to use.

-- Add 1/3-cup batter and swirl to completely cover bottom of pan.
+Add 1/3-cup batter to the pan and swirl to completely cover bottom of pan.

-- Cook until edges of crepe curl-up and underside of crepe is golden brown; about 2 to 3 minutes.
+Cook until edges of crepe curl-up and underside of crepe is golden brown; about 2 minutes.

 - Flip the crepe and continue to cook for 1 more minute, or until lightly browned.